Ch-ReshmaSri/FlappyBird/README.md

 2. Avoid hitting the pipes or falling off the screen.
 3. Try to score as high as possible!

+## Game Over Scene
+If you hit a pipe or fall too low, the game will end and a "Game Over" screen will appear.
+You can press Retry to restart the game and try for a higher score.
+Refer the video_demo.mp4.

 ## Controls
 1. Space Bar: Flap the bird's wings to make it rise.
 2. Game Over Screen: After the bird dies, you can click Retry to restart the game.